ibm-cloud-docs/vpc/lb-faqs.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:external: target="_blank" .external}

-# FAQs for load balancers
+# FAQs for application load balancers
 {: #load-balancer-faqs}

 This section contains answers to some frequently asked questions about the {{site.data.keyword.cloud}} Load Balancer for VPC service.